ajfranzoia/zerodowntime/README.md

 }
 ```

-By having the health check script running while carrying out these steps I could verify that the zero downtime was achieved, and the application remained responsive  during the switch.
-Nginx allows this process because gracefully handles connections  when reloading and waits for an upstream node to finish handling requests before removing it from the pool.
+By having the health check script running simultaneously while carrying out these steps I could verify that the zero downtime was achieved, and the application remained responsive  during the upstream switch.
+Nginx allows this process by gracefully managing open connections when reloading and waits for an upstream node to finish handling requests before removing it from the pool.

-Afterwards, I ported this solution to a full docker-composed schema, and having the nginx  proxy as another service container.
-Having nginx as a container would grant the same benefits of containerizing apps, specially for portability, and would remove the need of having installed nginx in the host machine previously.
+Afterwards, I ported this solution to a full docker-compose schema, having the nginx proxy as another service container (whichs grants the same benefits of containerizing apps, specially for future portability and removes the need of having previously installed nginx in the target machine).
 This was the resulting ```docker-compose.yml``` file:

 ```yaml
 version: "2"